 Internal communication works to bring about further unison between employees and their organization.
 Failure to communicate to your employees that you value their well-being and feedback will result in an ineffective human resource department.
 Employee-friendly policies will never meet their desired effects if there are no tools in place to educate your employees about the benefits of said policies.

-External communication is an important way of marketing your products to potential customers.
+External communication is an important way of marketing your business and products to potential customers.
 Without proper external communication, the public won’t know the solutions your products offer.
 How can product X make their lives better?
 You need external communication to tell them.

 Modern technology has redefined external communication; today, the internet is one of the most valuable resources in attaining new customers.
 Websites and social media sites make it easy for a company to target and reach their desired demographic.

-For a company’s success, internal and external communicators have to work together; organizations should analyze their internal and external communication policy to make them as complimentary as possible.
+For a company’s success, internal and external communicators have to work together; organizations should analyze their internal and external communication policies to make them as complimentary as possible.
 Developing messaging that motivates employees to meet their set targets while uniformly enticing partners and customers ensure effective communication.

 If that messaging was developed separately for both internal and external communication, then conflicts will arise.
 Internal and external communicators should both collaborate to paint a uniform overall picture for the organization.